Salesforce adoption is a funny business!

 Here’s an example of how it works on Salesforce:

-Digital Guidance Platforms like Whatfix has few other benefits that make it stand out of the other training methods.
+Digital Adoption Platforms like Whatfix has few other benefits that make it stand out of the other training methods.
 That is ease of creation, documentation, and distribution

 Using Whatfix’s omnichannel integrations, you can create walkthroughs within ease, document it in the different media formats like video, PDF, links, slideshows instantly, and distribute it to various channels like helpdesks, blogs, etc.